Last Updated on September 13, 2023

 Startups tend to face challenges when they set ‘unrealistic expectations’ following a booming success.
 Remember, success is short-lived, and expectations never end.
 This is where startups should translate what the real expectations are.
 Sustainability is the name of the game.
 And sustainability requires consistent effort.

-Firstly, you should be aware that venture capitalists will invest in 1-2% of startups, which are merely those they are exposed to.
-The majority of venture capital is invested in companies that have moved beyond the startup phase.
-Consider other funding such as crowd funding and alternative staffing solutions, which means looking at outsourcing.
-Outsourcing is a clever move − you can save 70% of a wage if you outsource.
+You should be aware that venture capitalists will invest in 1-2% of startups, which are those they are exposed to.
+Most venture capital is invested in companies that have moved beyond the startup phase.

 Hiring the right people

-Know when to fire yourself
+Know when to fire yourself.

 Winning the trust of customers

-Therefore, embed a customer-centric working philosophy into your business, and ask your staff members to echo this mantra.
+Embed a customer-centric working philosophy into your business, and ask your staff members to echo this mantra.

 Nothing can be solved overnight (it’s a process: startup scaling)